Privacy Policy

 How We Collect and Hold Personal and Sensitive Information

-We will take reasonable steps to store information in a secure manner, protected by a combination of physical and technical measures.
-Information that we store electronically, is stored in a local server/secure cloud-based facility based in Australia.
-This information is secured and access is limited to necessary employees and subcontractors of Red Planet.
+- a combination of physical and technical measures.
+Information that we store electronically, is stored in secure cloud-based facilities based in Australia and North America.
+This information is secured, and access is limited to necessary employees and subcontractors of Red Planet Software;

 When we no longer require your Personal Information and Sensitive Information, it will be destroyed or permanently de-identified.
 However, we will retain information for as long as the law requires.